codeenigma/ce-provision/roles/aws/aws_iam_saml/README.md

   saml_include_path: "" # Location to save the AWS admin include
   saml_sp_path: "" # Location to save account-specific SP in
   saml_sp_certificate: "" # The value for the X509Certificate
+  saml_sp_certificate: "" # The value for the X509Certificate
 ```

 <!--ENDROLEVARS-->